-Theme Class number of times Description Guidance 1 Guidance of hydraulics laboratory and course goals Instruments in 1 Introduction of measurement instrumentsMethods and principles of hydraulic hydraulics laboratory 1 experiments Experiments 1 - 4 8 Rotation for eight experiments A to H as mentioned below Rotation for eight experiments A to H as 4 Guide for writing reports mentioned below A)Transition from lamiar to turbulent (1) Observation of dye patterns in lamiar and turbulent flows in pipesUnderstanding flows, friction law in (1) Hagen-Poiseuille flow and Prandtl-Karman flow pipe flows B)Velocity and Managements of fire conformed valuation and local conformation are considered and the with free-surface profiles in (1) Measurements of free-surface and velocity profilesComparison measured results with open-channel flows theories C)Hydraulic jump in (1) Understanding hydraulic jump Comparison measured free-surface variations with horizontal bed (1) theories D)Transmission and Measurements of wave deformations, wave height and orbits of water deformation behaviors (1) particlesComparison measured data with small amplitude wave theory and of waves breaking-wave formula E)Flow in porous Measurements steady flows in porous media by using pipenet model and Hele-Shaw media and underground (1) water model F)Density flow (1) Measurement and understanding transport mechanisms in density flowsEvaluations of r)Delisity How (1) front speed and related friction laws G)Hydraulic force on (1) Measurements of pressure distributions on cylinder surface in open-channel flows cylinder (1) Observation of Karman vortex behind cylinder IDC - 1' 4 (1) Measurements and observations of bed load in open-channel flows.
-Comparison with H)Sediment transport theories and formulae Achievement confirmation 1 Achievement of learning is confirmed.
+Theme Class number of times Description Guidance 1 Guidance of hydraulics laboratory and course goals Instruments in hydraulics laboratory 1 Introduction of measurement instrumentsMethods and principles of hydraulic experiments Experiments 1 - 4 8 Rotation for eight experiments A to H as mentioned below Rotation for eight experiments A to H as mentioned below 4 Guide for writing reports A)Transition from lamiar to turbulent flows, friction law in pipe flows (1) Observation of dye patterns in lamiar and turbulent flows in pipesUnderstanding Hagen-Poiseuille flow and Prandtl-Karman flow B)Velocity and free-surface profiles in open-channel flows (1) Measurements of free-surface and velocity profilesComparison measured results with theories C)Hydraulic jump in horizontal bed (1) Understanding hydraulic jump Comparison measured free-surface variations with theories D)Transmission and deformation behaviors of waves (1) Measurements of wave deformations, wave height and orbits of water particlesComparison measured data with small amplitude wave theory and breaking-wave formula E)Flow in porous media and underground water (1) Measurements steady flows in porous media by using pipenet model and Hele-Shaw model F)Density flow (1) Measurement and understanding transport mechanisms in density flowsEvaluations of front speed and related friction laws G)Hydraulic force on cylinder (1) Measurements of pressure distributions on cylinder surface in open-channel flows Observation of Karman vortex behind cylinder H)Sediment transport (1) Measurements and observations of bed load in open-channel flows.
+Comparison with theories and formulae Achievement confirmation 1 Achievement of learning is confirmed.